CHP: Man dies after being hit by car in Antelope, driver arrested for DUI

 CHP officers said a 65-year-old Sacramento man was walking west across Walerga Road around 12:30 a.m., crossing the street just south of Elverta Road when he was hit by a 1999 Toyota Corolla traveling south.

+Officials identified the driver of the Corolla as 25-year-old Andrew Jogesh Lal.

-When fire personnel arrived they declared the man dead and the driver of the Corolla, a 25-year-old Rocklin man, stayed at the scene and cooperated with investigators before being arrested on suspicion of alcohol-related DUI.
+When fire personnel arrived they declared the man dead and said Lal stayed at the scene and cooperated with investigators before being arrested on suspicion of alcohol-related DUI.

 The southbound lanes of Walerga Road were closed until 2 a.m. while the crash was being investigated.